ntnhut/LeetSolve/docs/source/String/08_STR_242_Valid_Anagram_int.md

 0
 ```

-### Code explanation

-1. If the lengths of the two strings are the same, the code proceeds to check the characters and their frequencies in both strings using an array called `alphabet`.
-This array stores the frequency of each character in the English alphabet.
-It is initialized with all values set to zero.

-2. The code then iterates through the characters of string `s` to count the frequency for the character `c` in the `alphabet` array.
-Here you map `0 -> 'a'`, `1 -> 'b'`, ..., `25 -> 'z'`.

-3. Next, the code iterates through the characters of string `t` and decrements the count for the character `c` in the `alphabet` array and checks if it becomes negative.
-If it becomes negative, it means that `t` has more occurrences of the character `c` than `s`, so the function returns `false`.

-4. If the code completes the loops without returning `false`, it means that `s` and `t` are anagrams of each other, and the function returns `true`.

-In summary, this code efficiently determines if two strings are anagrams by counting the frequency of each character in both strings using an array.
-If the character frequencies match for both strings, they are anagrams, and the function returns `true`.
-Otherwise, it returns `false`.
+This solution efficiently determines if two strings are anagrams by counting the frequency of each character in both strings using an array.
+If the character frequencies match for both strings, they are anagrams.

 ### Complexity
 * Runtime: `O(N)`, where `N = s.length`.